 To do so, hover your mouse to the Lasso Tool icon placed in the tools panel and keep on holding the mouse until a drop-down menu appears.
 From the menu, select the Polygonal Lasso Tool.

-Step 07: Adding Layer Mask
+Step 07: Adding Layer Mask for Replace Sky in Photoshop

 Once you do the Layer Mask, you will find it in the Layers Panel area.

-If you look at the Layer mask’s preview, the selected area has become white, which means the chosen area is still visible in the document.
+If you look at the Layer mask’s preview, the selected area has become white, which means the chosen location is still visible in the document.
 And the black portion of the document means that area is hidden from the view.

 And the image that is available in the document window, quite sure, that is the image that we are looking for.